Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/special-considerations-for-azure-sql.md

 # Special considerations for Azure SQL Database

+> [!NOTE]
+> The term directory in this article refers to the usage of the term prior to release 2018.1 of Genus Apps.
+Both this article and Genus Apps will be updated to reflect the new definition of the term in a later release.
+See the definition of [directory](../../../terminology.md#directory) and [app model](../../../terminology.md#app-model) for more information.

 Prerequisite:
 * Make sure the database for the directory (e.g: g_dir) has two schemas for Active and Descriptive partition, e.g: _g_desc_ and _g_active_.